 5 June 2015: TRADE hosted its second WTO-TRADE roundtable event, focusing on the implications of the Global Value Chain (GVC) phenomenon for South Africa’s economic and trade policies, and the role of trade facilitation in clearing the way for successful GVC participation.
 The programme consisted of three sub-themes, each chaired by a different convenor.
 Short video interviews were also conducted after the event and they can be found here.

 19 March 2015: TRADE held its first WTO-TRADE roundtable event focusing on Global Value Chains (GVCs) and whether or not they are being taken seriously by South Africa's trade policymakers and practitioners.
-More information on the event can be found here and a press release can be found here.

 Recent WTO and UNCTAD publications